Alpengirl's Pre-Camp Letter - Example

 Parents Calling Camp

 If parents have a need to call camp during their daughter’s camp session, parents should call Alpengirl in Montana at 406-570-6312.
 Alpengirl office staff will be checking voice mail at least one time each day except for multi-day backpacking, horse or raft trip days when we may be with groups in remote wilderness locations all day.
-If you do not hear back from us within a few days, you should assume we are in the backcountry, we will return your call as promptly as possible.
+If you do not hear back from us within 24 hours, you should assume we are in the backcountry, we will return your call as promptly as possible.
 Returning your call and responding to your needs at home may be delayed due to the nature of our wilderness trips.
 Alpengirl groups have a cell phone and satellite communication device available for emergency use only.
 Alpenguides check in with the Alpengirl office and camp director regularly throughout each session.

 Staff Calling Parents During Camp